Flaviomion/HypLink/README.md

 When you have performed these steps in case of modification of the files, you can re-execute the script and it will restore the hyperlinks that may have broken.

+At last I create a Visual Basic version (hyplink.vb) of HypLink to have an executable of the script.